Updated May 22, 2023

 and then further check whether all of them are deleted by \dt command.

 So, now my database Postgres does not contain any tables in it.
 Now, we will learn how we can restore the data into the database.

 Restoring the dump

-Now, if we have a backup file, we can anytime restore the database in case if we want to and the database is corrupted or lost.
-However, you need to consider some things before restoring.
-The database which you are trying to restore should be present on the database server.
-If not then you should create the database with the help of the command
+Now, if we possess a backup file, we can restore the database at any time in case of corruption or loss.
+Before proceeding with the restoration, it is advisable to consider certain factors.
+The database you are trying to restore should be on the server.
+If not, then you should create the database with the help of the command

 createdb -T template0 Postgres

 in our case.
-As the database already exists which can be check by using the command \l which results in follow in by database server, we don’t need to execute the createdb command now.
+Since the database already exists, you can verify this by using the command \l, which will yield the following result from the database server.
+Therefore, there is no need to execute the createdb command now.

-The other thing to make sure that the database which you are restoring should already consist of all the users who had right on it.
-In our case, the Postgres user is the owner of the Postgres database.
-Hence, or database server should already have a user named Postgres or else it will give an error while restoring.
+The other thing is to ensure that the database you are restoring should already consist of all the users with the right to it.
+In our case, the Postgres user owns the Postgres database.
+Hence, a database server should already have a user named Postgres, or it will give an error while restoring.
 You can check this by firing the command –

 SELECT usename FROM pg_catalog.pg_user;

 which results in the following –